 Although the level of utilization of rail transportation has declined significantly in the last few decades, most of the rail routes remain, allowing for the possibility of future expansion.
-And because these routes connect 4 of the 5 municipalities in the county, thereby providing a link between the more densely populated sections, the potential exists for the establishment of some form of light rail service.
-Currently, such a system is impractical, but given the amount of growth projected for Oconee County in the coming decades, it is possible that some type of rail system may become a more attractive option.
+And because these routes connect 4 of the 5 municipalities in the county, thereby providing a link between the more densely populated sections, the potential exists for the establishment of some form of light rail service in at least a portion of these regions is possible.